Dumortierite Properties, Facts and Photos

 Dumortierite typically forms fine prismatic crystals.
 Prismatic crystals have an elongated shape with flat parallel faces running along the length of the crystal.

-Tourmaline is the most abundant borosilicate mineral whilst dumortierite comes a close second.
-Dumortierite however remains relatively understudied in comparison.
+Tourmaline is the most abundant borosilicate mineral, while dumortierite comes a close second.
+However, dumortierite remains relatively understudied.

-Dumortierite is sometimes mistaken for the mineral sodalite.
-It has also been used to imitate lapis lazuli which is far more scarce.
+Dumortierite is sometimes mistaken for the mineral sodalite and has also been used to imitate lapis lazuli, which is far more scarce.

 Dumortierite occurs in metamorphic rocks rich in aluminium.
-The finest grade material which can be exceptionally beautiful often features a mass of long slender crystals embedded within the mineral quartz.
+The finest grade material, which can be exceptionally beautiful, often features a mass of long, slender crystals embedded within clear, colourless quartz.

-The crystals have a vitreous lustre, are generally quite small and may exhibit pleochroism with colours varying from red to blue to violet.
+Dumortierite crystals have a vitreous lustre, are generally quite small, and may exhibit pleochroism with colours varying from red to blue to violet.

-Since its discovery dumortierite has been found in more than forty countries around the world.
+Since its discovery, dumortierite has been found in more than forty countries worldwide.

 Dumortierite Pronunciation

-We've heard some interesting ways to pronounce the mineral dumortierite.
-We recently heard someone call it du~mor~cherite.
-That got us thinking about the way we've always pronounced it.
+Over the years, we've heard some interesting ways to pronounce the mineral dumortierite.
+Recently, we heard someone call it dumorcherite, which got us thinking about how it should be pronounced correctly.

-With dumortierite being named after Frenchman Eugène Dumortier we believe it should be pronounced 'dumor~ti~air~rite'.
-This seems logical considering in line with the rules of French, his surname would have been pronounced dumor~ti-air.
+With dumortierite being named after Frenchman Eugène Dumortier, we believe it should be pronounced 'dumor~ti~air~rite'.
+This seems logical, considering that according to the rules of French, his surname would have been pronounced dumor~ti-air.

 The suffix 'ite' is often used when minerals are named after a person or place.
 Examples include labradorite, unakite, mookaite and Englishite.

-This suffix was first used by ancient Greek philosopher Aristotle [384 BC - 322 BC] for the mineral hematite (Greek; haematitis) which he described as "dried and condensed blood".
+This suffix was first used by the ancient Greek philosopher Aristotle [384 BC - 322 BC] for the mineral hematite (Greek; haematitis), which he described as "dried and condensed blood."

-The pronunciation of dumortierite on Mindat which is the world's largest mineralogical database is probably the way most people say it.
+The pronunciation of dumortierite on Mindat, which is the world's largest mineralogical database, is probably how most people say it.

 large dumortierite mineral in a museum display cabinet